-The objectives for Winterton-on-Sea are:
+22. The objectives for Winterton-on-Sea are:

-- 1. To support the provision of affordable housing so that Winterton-on-Sea is a place where people of all ages can live. - 2.
-To support services, clubs and facilities that offer opportunities for enhancing the wellbeing of residents and encourages visitors to spend locally.
+Objective 1: To support the provision of affordable housing so that Winterton-on-Sea is a place where people of all ages can live.

+Objective 2: To support services, clubs and facilities that offer opportunities for enhancing the wellbeing of residents and encourages visitors to spend locally.

-- 3. To provide the right infrastructure to ensure that visitors to the village do not place additional pressure on environmentally sensitive areas. - 4.
-To improve the walkability of the village and connections to the wider countryside and surrounding communities such as Hemsby. - 5.
-Seek opportunities to reduce the impact of vehicular traffic and parking in the village centre. - 6.
-To protect, promote and enhance the sensitive landscape and habitats of the dunes and beach so that they are prioritised over future development. - 7.
-Respond to climate change, promoting sustainable development and energy efficiency.
+Objective 3: To provide the right infrastructure to ensure that visitors to the village do not place additional pressure on environmentally sensitive areas.

+Objective 4: To improve the walkability of the village and connections to the wider countryside and surrounding communities such as Hemsby.

+Objective 5: Seek opportunities to reduce the impact of vehicular traffic and parking in the village centre.

+Objective 6: To protect, promote and enhance the sensitive landscape and habitats of the dunes and beach so that they are prioritised over future development.

+Objective 7: Respond to climate change, promoting sustainable development and energy efficiency.

+23. A number of Community Aspirations have also been developed alongside the planning policies.
+These cover issues which are not development and use of land related, but nevertheless are important considerations which arose through work on the Plan.
+Their status is as non-statutory aspirations which the Parish Council will seek to progress during the lifetime of the Plan.

-4. Housing
+Housing

-Settlement Boundary and Residential Development
+Development Limits and Residential Development